-Test-Taking Solution, LLC (hereafter called "TTS", "us", or "we") is honored to be entrusted by educators and families to support educational needs and school operations.
+Test-Taking Solution, LLC (hereafter called "TTS", "us", or "we") is honored to be entrusted by educators and families to support professional development, educational needs, and school operations.
 We take the safeguarding of student privacy and information security very seriously.

 We pledge to carry out responsible stewardship and appropriate use of student personal information in strict adherence to all state and federal laws applicable to us as an educational service provider.

 A note about Student Data: This Service may be purchased by providers of educational services, such as schools, school districts, or teachers (collectively referred to as "Schools") that use our services for educational purposes.
 When TTS contracts with a School to provide the Service, we may collect or have access to Student Data (defined below), which may be provided by the School or by the student.
 We consider such Student Data to be strictly confidential and in general do not use such data for any purpose other than improving and providing our Services to the School or on the school's behalf.
 Our collection, use and sharing of Student Data is governed by our contracts with the School and any applicable laws and regulations including, in the U.S., provisions of the Family Educational Rights and Privacy Act ("FERPA"), the Children's Online Privacy Protection Act ("COPPA") and applicable state laws.
 If you have any questions about reviewing, modifying, or deleting personal information of a student, please contact your School directly.
 See Section 11 to understand the principles which guide our collection, use and disclosure of Student Data.

 1. What information does TTS collect about you?